rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Get Asset

-Gets an asset by ID
+This action is used to gets an asset by ID

 ##### Input